AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: Introduction

+Automatic perceptual evaluation has demonstrated effectiveness in TTS, voice conversion (VC), and text-to-music (TTM), offering both efficiency and consistency with human perception~\cite{utmos, aes, musiceval, songeval}.
+These developments suggest its potential for advancing TTA evaluation.
+However, a key challenge in applying such techniques to TTA lies in the lack of standardized, large-scale human-annotated evaluation datasets.
+Existing datasets are often built on narrow domains such as English speech, music, or singing, which limits their generalizability to open-domain audio.
+Human evaluations specifically designed for TTA are also limited in scale and coverage, are not always publicly available, and often follow inconsistent protocols, further hindering progress in this direction.

+Another key challenge is that existing automatic evaluation methods typically focus on a limited set of quality dimensions; moreover, they fail to differentiate between evaluation groups, leading to differences in perspective being overlooked.
+TTA outputs are inherently multi-faceted, with quality varying along aspects such as enjoyability, usefulness, complexity, production quality, and textual alignment.
+These aspects are especially important when TTA systems are applied in different downstream scenarios.
+Moreover, different user groups such as experts and lay users often interpret these aspects differently~\citep{10.1145/3769106}.
+A meaningful evaluation tool should therefore support multi-aspect and multi-perspective assessment to enable accurate diagnosis, fair comparison, and practical deployment.

 To address these challenges, we introduce AudioEval.
 As far as we know, it is the first dataset for evaluation of TTA-generated audio, enabling automated, dual-perspective, and multi-dimensional assessment.
-It includes 4,200 audio samples from 24 systems, with 25,200 records and 126,000 dimension-level ratings.
+It includes 4,200 audio samples with 25,200 records and 126,000 dimension-level ratings.
 Both experts and non-experts contribute, capturing complementary perspectives of audio perception.
-We extend prior evaluation framework \cite{aes} by annotating each sample along five perceptual dimensions, as summarized in Table~\ref{tab:metric}, to establish a comprehensive evaluation protocol.
-Building on this dataset, we propose Qwen-DisQA, an automatic quality scoring model based on Qwen2.5-Omni \cite{qwen25omni}.
-It jointly processes textual prompts and generated audio to predict human-like multi-dimensional ratings from expert and non-expert perspectives.
-Through distribution modeling, it provides more reliable and nuanced automatic evaluations.
+Using AudioEval, we evaluate a range of automatic evaluators for TTA quality prediction, studying how well different model families align with expert and non-expert judgments across dimensions.
+As part of this evaluation, we include Qwen-DisQA, an automatic quality scoring model based on Qwen2.5-Omni \cite{qwen25omni}.
+It jointly processes textual prompts and generated audio to predict multi-dimensional ratings from both expert and non-expert perspectives, and models rater disagreement via distributional prediction to provide more nuanced evaluations.